 It is important for the domestic manager to deal with finances in a just manner.
 He or she will not be reluctant in telling community members if they are behind in rent, and will do what is necessary when members don’t pay their dues or do their chores.
 The domestic manager might organize a chore chart and a bill chart, and each community member would follow it accordingly.
 Likewise, as he or she oversees the domestic duties of the house, the domestic manager will justly consider the schedules and monetary limitations that each community member is already bound to in their lives.

 A Personal Spiritual Mentor

-The spiritual guide would determine the prayer schedule, as well as any other contemplative and meditative needs of the community’s members.
+The spiritual guide, or mentor, would determine the prayer schedule as well as any other contemplative and meditative needs of the community’s members.
 Due to his or her compassion and meekness, the spiritual guide will be most fit to give advice in these areas.
-He or she is not a spiritual director, but if the spiritual guide recommends a certain spiritual director to a community member, out of honor and respect for the community’s structure, the member should strongly consider the recommendation.
+He or she is not a spiritual director, but if the spiritual guide recommends a certain spiritual director to a community member, out of honor and respect for the community’s structure the member should strongly consider the recommendation.